BeamIO-Inc/espa-product-formatter/README.md

   * Added support for Sentinel-2 Level-1C products.
   * Added view angles (similar to the solar angles) to the schema and output XML file, in support of the Sentinel-2 products.
+  * Fixed a bug when using strdup to copy the HDF5 VIIRS filename to the output XML filename, then blowing past the memory by changing the .h5 file extension to .xml.
   * Fixed a bug in the MODIS support of obtaining the tile number from the file name to populate the htile, vtile in the global XML file.